POSH

 When to report

-After protecting the child and preserving the key details, move into the correct reporting pathway.
+After protecting the child and preserving key details safely, move into the correct reporting pathway.

-Escalate quickly if there are threats, sexual messages, coercion, or attempts to meet offline
+Escalate quickly if there are threats, sexual messages, coercion, image abuse, blackmail, or attempts to meet offline.

 Quick action if the risk feels active

-Preserve first.
+Preserve safely.
 Report next.
 Don’t lose the trail.

 What parents often get wrong